piyushmohan01/Photo-Editor/README.md

 - A photo file with lesser size works faster than a bigger one.
 - After the Picture is visible on the canvas.
 - Choose your Filter by clicking on the Button of your choice.
+- If a filter button is clicked before uploading a picture, a text pop-up displays the message.
 - You can navigate through filters without Resetting each time.
 - In case, you wish to go back to the original photo, click on the "Reset" button.